-- 1. Introduction: - 1.
-Basic principles of surveying. - 2.
-Concept and purpose of surveying, measurements-linear and angular, units of measurements - 3.
-Instruments used for taking these measurements, classification based on surveying instruments - Chain surveying: 2. - Introduction, advantages and disadvantages 2.1 - 2.2 Direct and indirect ranging offsets and recording of field notes - 3.
-Compass surveying: - Purpose of compass surveying.
-Use of prismatic compass: Setting and taking observations 3.1 - 3.2 Concept of following with simple numerical problems: - Meridian Magnetic and true a) - Bearing Magnetic, True and Arbitrary b) - c) Whole circle bearing and reduced bearing - Fore and back bearing d) - Magnetic dip and declination - 3.3 Local attraction - causes, detection, errors and corrections, problems on local attraction, magnetic declination and calculation of included angles in a compass traverse - 4.
-Levelling: - 4.1 Purpose of levelling, concept of a level surface, horizontal surface, vertical surface, datum, reduced level and bench - Identification of various parts of Dumpy level and use of Dumpy level, Engineer' level, Auto level: advantages and disadvantages, use of auto level.
-Concepts of line of collimation, axis of the bubble tube, axis of the telescope and vertical axis 4.2 - 4.3 - 4.4 Levelling staff: single piece, folding, invar precision staff, telescopic - 4.5 - Temporary adjustment and permanent adjustment of dumpy level by two peg method.
-Concept of back sight, foresight, intermediate sight, change point, to determine reduce levels 4.6 - 4.7 Level book and reduction of levels by
+1. Introduction:

+- Basic principles of surveying. - Concept and purpose of surveying, measurements-linear and angular, units of measurements - Instruments used for taking these measurements, classification based on surveying instruments

+2. Chain surveying:

+- Introduction, advantages and disadvantages

+- Direct and indirect ranging offsets and recording of field notes

+- 3. Compass surveying:

+- Purpose of compass surveying.
+Use of prismatic compass: Setting and taking observations

+- Concept of following with simple numerical problems:

+- a) Meridian Magnetic and true

+- b) Bearing Magnetic, True and Arbitrary

+- c) Whole circle bearing and reduced bearing

+- d) Fore and back bearing

+- e) Magnetic dip and declination

+- Local attraction causes, detection, errors and corrections, problems on local attraction, magnetic declination and calculation of included angles in a compass traverse.

+4. Levelling:

+- 4.1 Purpose of levelling, concept of a level surface, horizontal surface, vertical surface, datum, reduced level and bench marks - 4.2 Identification of various parts of Dumpy level and use of Dumpy level, Engineer' level, Auto level: advantages and disadvantages, use of auto level.

+- Concepts of line of collimation, axis of the bubble tube, axis of the telescope and vertical axis 4.3

+- 4.4

+- 4.5

+- Levelling staff: single piece, folding, invar precision staff, telescopic Temporary adjustment and permanent adjustment of dumpy level by two peg method.

+Concept of back sight, foresight, intermediate sight, change point, to determine reduce levels 4.6

+- 4.7 Level book and reduction of levels by

-4.7.1 Height of collimation method and
+- Height of collimation method and

-- 4.7.2 Rise and fall method
+- Rise and fall method.

-- 4.8 Arithmetic checks, problem on reduction of levels, fly levelling, check leveling and profile levelling (L-section and X-section), errors in levelling, permissible limits, reciprocal leveling.
+- Arithmetic checks, problem on reduction of levels, fly levelling, 4.8 check levelling and profile levelling (L-section and X-section), errors in levelling, permissible limits, reciprocal levelling.
 Numerical problems.

 - 4.9 Computations of Areas of regular figures and irregular figures.
 Simpson's rule: prismatic formula and graphical method use of planimeter for computation of areas, numerical problems

-- 5. Plane Table Surveying
+- Plane Table Surveying 5.

-- 5.1 Purpose of plane table surveying, equipment used in plane table survey:
+- Purpose of plane table surveying, equipment used in plane table survev:

-- 5.2 Setting of a plane table:
+- Setting of a plane table:

 - (a) Centering

-- (b) Levelling
+- Levelling (b)

+- (c) Orientation

+- Methods of plane table surveying

+- o Radiation,

+- Intersection

+- Traversing

+- Resection

+- 6. Concept of Two point and Three point problems (Concept only)

+- 7. Errors in plane table survey and precautions to control them.

+- 8. Testing and adjustment of plane table and alidad